Syllabus

 Exams

-The midterm is Friday, October 13 from 7:00 PM to 9:00 PM in Pimentel 1.
-The final is tentatively scheduled for Tuesday, December 12, from 8:00 AM to 11:00 AM, with location TBD.
+The midterm is Wednesday, October 16 from 7:00 PM to 9:00 PM with location TBD.
+The final is scheduled for Tuesday, December 17, from 8:00 AM to 11:00 AM, with location TBD.
 All students are required to take exams in person.
 No alternate exams will be offered.
 Please make a private Ed post if you have an extreme hardship related to these policies.

 Academic Integrity